Free energy and equilibrium states for families of interval maps: Instability for Collet-Eckmann maps

 In \S\ref{ss:1} we will show that, for a map in $\F$ with a parabolic orbit and a certain sequence of Misiurewicz maps converging to the parabolic map, the acips for the Misiurewicz maps converge to the equidistribution along the parabolic orbit.
 We require stronger control over the acips than mere existence, so we provide another proof of the existence of such measures, while keeping some control on the densities; nevertheless, our proof is a little simpler than the comparable proof in \cite{BM:flat}.

 In \S\ref{ss:tent}, we examine conjugacies from unimodal maps to tent maps and show existence of tent maps with certain combinatorial properties.

-In the final subsection, we conclude the proof of Theorem~\ref{thm:thun2}.
+In the final section of this chapter, we conclude the proof of Theorem~\ref{THM:THUN2}.
 In particular, we show that once the topological entropy varies in a continuous family in $\F$, starting from a non-renormalisable map, there are parabolic maps converging to that map for which the equidistributions along the parabolic period orbits converge to a given periodic orbit of the initial map.
-Moreover, we show that sequences of Misiurewicz maps as considered in Subsection~\ref{ss:1} exist.
+Moreover, we show that sequences of Misiurewicz maps as considered in Section~\ref{ss:1} exist.
 Taking a diagonal subsequence gives a sequence of Misiurewicz maps whose acips converge to the given periodic orbit.

 Given an interval $J$ and a differentiable map $h: J \to \R$, we say that $h$ has distortion bounded by $C$ if

 If $h$ has bounded distortion clearly it is a diffeomorphism.
 If $h$ is a diffeomorphism with \emph{non-positive Schwarzian derivative} on a larger interval $J' \supset J$, then the Koebe Principle gives an \emph{a priori} distortion bound for $h$ on $J$ which depends solely on the relative lengths of $h(J)$ and the connected components of $h(J')\setminus h(J)$.
 If the domain of $h$ is instead a collection of pairwise-disjoint intervals, we will say that $h$ has distortion bounded by $C$ if (\ref{eq:Cdistn}) holds on each connected component of its domain.